 If troubles strike too often, downgrading from macOS Catalina to Mojave, or any other previous stable version of Mac operating system, could solve all the annoying update problems.

 Keep reading to learn how to roll back to Mojave from macOS Catalina without losing data.
 It's also helpful if you need to downgrade from macOS Mojave to High Sierra/Sierra because the operations are pretty much the same.

 Tips: You won't be able to come back to this tutorial during downgrading process on the Mac.
 It will be more convenient for you to print this tutorial out or open it on another device.

 Back up data before downgrading from macOS Catalina

 Before proceeding with downgrading from macOS Catalina, one thing you have to keep in mind is: the process of downgrading operating system will need you to reformat the startup disk and reinstall macOS onto it.
-You won't be able to access the files, documents created and software downloaded while you were using macOS Catalina.
+You won't be able to access the folders and files created and software downloaded while you were using macOS Catalina.